luckyshot/OneAuth/README.md

 # [OneAuth](https://github.com/luckyshot/OneAuth) <br><small style="opacity:.66">PHP User Authentication Library</small>

-OneAuth is a **secure** and **simple** boilerplate PHP User Authentication System designed to provide the essential functionality to manage users, ready to use or build upon.
+OneAuth is a **secure** and **simple** boilerplate PHP User Authentication System developed to provide essential functionality to manage user authentication on websites, ready to use and to build upon.

 ## Features

 * **Simple**: OneAuth is coded keeping simplicity in mind
 * **Secure**: Passwords are salted and encrypted in SHA-1, users keep authenticated through a cookie instead of a session file
-* **Small**: Just two PHP classes and one MySQL database
+* **Small**: Two PHP classes and one MySQL database
 * **Scalable**: You can add new fields or integrate social media networks easily

+## Setup

+1. Copy the code in <code>index.php</code> into your files to initialize OneAuth
+2. Modify <code>config.php</code> with your database details and change any other settings such as the hashes

 ## API